 Unfortunately, a 2008 accident on Interstate 65 in Tippecanoe County in Indiana could have been avoided but for a truck driver’s failure to meet certain safety requirements.
-A recent verdict rendered by an Tippecanoe County jury found the truck driver and his firm liable for $2 million in injury damages due to the accident.
+A recent verdict rendered by a Tippecanoe County jury found the truck driver and his firm liable for $2 million in injury damages due to the accident.

 What Safety Rules Are Truck Drivers Required to Follow?

-Commercial truck drivers are required to follow an array of federal, local, and state rules, regulations and laws when operating their vehicles.
-To start, Federal Motor Carrier Safety Administration requires drivers to adhere to an array of federal rules and regulations.
+Commercial truck drivers are required to follow an array of federal, local, and state rules, regulations, and laws when operating their vehicles.
+To start, the Federal Motor Carrier Safety Administration requires drivers to adhere to an array of federal rules and regulations.
 These rules and regulations concern nearly all aspects of operating a large commercial truck including qualifications for drivers, a vehicle’s required equipment and parts, drug and alcohol testing requirements, the need to keep inspection and maintenance logs, the obligation to keep driver logs, and restrictions on a truck driver’s allowable hours of service.

 For instance, rules are regulations regarding the required parts and accessories a commercial vehicle must have are set forth in 49 C.F.R. § 393.
 The section sets forth driver requirements for headlights, hazard warning signals, reflectors, rear-crash guards, braking systems, coupling devices and methods, speedometers, rear-view mirrors, and many other aspects of the truck.
-The regulations cover far more types of equipment and far more aspects of the truck’s operation, but these items provide a brief overview of the extremely through level of regulation.
+The regulations cover far more types of equipment and far more aspects of the truck’s operation, but these items provide a brief overview of the extremely thorough level of regulation.

 Drivers are also subject to any traffic rules and any additional rules or regulations set forth at the state or local level.